ckang04/Portfolio_Analysis/README.md

 7. Paulson & Co.
 Inc.; **-0.526451**
 8. Tiger Global Management LLC; **-0.661589**

 Sharpe ratio is an important calculation because it measures the risk-adjusted return of a portfolio.
 Generally, the higher a fund's Sharpe ratio, the better its returns have been relative to the amount of investment risk it has taken, which is measured by standard deviation.
-As demonstrated above, My Portfolio has the highest annualized standard deviation but it also has the highest Shapre ratio which indicates that the fund's risk to return relationship is more proportional.
+As demonstrated above, My Portfolio has the highest annualized standard deviation but it also has the highest Sharpe ratio which indicates that the fund's risk to return relationship is more proportional.
 Conversely, Tiger Global Management LLC had one of the highest annualized standard deviation and lowest Sharpe ratio.

 A correlation analysis was also conducted in the study and found that Algo 2 has the highest correlation with the S&P 500 (0.857146).
-Based on the information provided, My Portfolio woud be the best investment for investors who are willing to trade more risk for a higher return.
+Based on the information provided, My Portfolio woud be the best investment for investors who are willing to take more risk for a higher return.
 The second *best* recommmendation for the investor who is more risk adverse would be Algo 2 as it closely follows the S&P 500.